-We all know the famous Aesop fables story of Hare and the Tortoise, How Hare tries to trick Tortoise but tortoise beats him in his own game.
-The little furry animals, Rabbit and Hare played a very important role in a lot of mythological incidents for cultures where agriculture was developed and they were a farming community or forest inhabitant.
+We all know the famous Aesop fables story of Hare and the Tortoise, How Hare tries to trick Tortoise but the tortoise beats him in his own game.
+The little furry animals, Rabbit and Hare played a very important role in a lot of mythological incidents for cultures where agriculture was developed and they were a farming community or forest inhabitants.
 Like Native Americans who farmed corn, Japanese’s farmed rice, African Tribes who were forest inhabitants, etc. Rabbits and Hares are both related to each other but they differ in several ways.
 The ears and hind legs of Rabbits are much shorter than those of Hares.
 At birth, Rabbits are hairless and blind, while Hares are furred and their eyes are open.
 Rabbits also were used as a gift to express love, since they are cute little animals.
 There is a lot more to the Rabbits and Hares.

 Rabbit The Hero of Japanese Mythology

 In the tale of Kojiki, the Rabbit is the hero who cleverly fought crocodiles.
 In the story, he tricks a group of crocodiles into helping him across to the mainland from Oki.
 The Rabbit lost his fur in the process but was helped by Okuninushi, a young man who used pollen to restore his white hair.
 The grateful Rabbit then helped Okuninushi win the hand of a princess.